joyhuan/DebugLog/README.md

 After a while, I became much more comfortable with debugging and began to enjoy this thief-chasing kind of game.
 I try to trap the bugs in my breakpoints; if I get lost of its trace, I would set harder checkpoints.

-Along the way, I go through many unexpected places, got a better big picture and picked up some technology.
+Along the way, I go through many unexpected places, get a better big picture and pick up some technology.

 So I decided to keep a log about some bugs I fixed.
 To keep it simple, I name the files in the date I fixed the bug.
 Might change into other structure in the future :)